West Michigan mom creates new product for breastfeeding moms

 A new product made in Michigan, is making life easier for busy moms.
-It is called "Pumpndo" and it allows women to pump breast milk, hands-free.
+It is the "Pumpndo" and it allows women to pump breast milk, hands-free.

 "80% of moms start off breastfeeding, but don't continue after returning to work", says Julie Burrell, founder of Pumpndo.
 She knows how hard it is to pump at the office.
 “I just DIY’d something.”